masher92/UKCP18/CatchmentAnalysis/CreateSyntheticRainfallEvents/ReadMe.md

 <a name="loss_removal"></a>
 ### Removing losses with ReFH2

+FOR MY ANALYSIS I HAVE BEEN USING THE JJA MEAN RAINFALL OVER 15 DAYS

 Losses can be removed from synthetic rainfall profiles using ReFH2 following this procedure:
 * Select 'Add' under Observed rainfall on the left
 * Select rainfall data from file (this must be in a format with no column names, otherwise it will reject it)